 AACSB membership includes "educational organizations" recognized or authorized by an appropriate governing body to grant degrees, and selected organizations which include business firms and corporations, non-degree granting educational organizations, learned societies, trade, foundation, research, professional, and governmental organizations.
-The applicant must meet the criteria listed below in order to qualify for membership in AACSB.
-Please note membership in AACSB does not guarantee eligibility to enter the accreditation process.
-Accreditation policies govern entry into accreditation.
+The applicant must meet the criteria listed in order to qualify for membership in AACSB.